Toolbox Talk: Traffic Spotter

 Questions for you

-- Have you ever backed up a trailer with a “bad” spotter? (think about the new campers backing up the RV)
+- Have you ever backed up a trailer with a “bad” spotter? (think about the new boater at the launch)

 - What kind of deliveries are common on your site, is there a designated spotter?